JuliaPluto/PlutoSliderServer.jl/README.md

 - Ubuntu-based server with `apt-get`, `git`, `vim` and internet
 - access through SSH
 - root access
-- port 80 is open to the web
+- port 80 and 8080 are open to the web

 The easiest way to get this is to **rent a server** from digitalocean.com, AWS, Google Cloud, etc. This setup was tested with digitalocean.com, which has the easiest interface for beginners.